-Practicing save driving habits and avoiding moving violations can help you qualify for lower Esurance insurance rates long-term.
+Practicing safe driving habits and avoiding moving violations can help you qualify for lower Esurance insurance rates long-term.
 You may also be able to attend traffic school in order to remove a violation or points from your record, depending on your state.
-Esurance even offers a discount to drivers who take an approved defensive driving course.

 Build and improve your credit

 Because your credit history is correlated with your likelihood of filing an insurance claim, Esurance uses your credit data to calculate your premium in states where it is legal.
 As a result, having good credit makes you less of an insurance risk, which will reduce your rates over time.